BribedJupiter/SimpleBounties/README.md

 EssentialsX and Vault.

 # Install
-Just download and drop the "Bounties-1.0-RELEASE.jar" file from the target folder into your server's plugin folder, and you're done!
+Just download and drop the "Bounties-1.1-RELEASE.jar" file from the "Versions" folder into your server's plugin folder, and you're done!

 # Permissions
 bounties.* - Allows basic access to the plugin.

 bounties.admin - Allows operator permissions, such as the abilities to edit and remove other people's bounties.
 When an operator does that, it won't send a refund to the original bounty placer so use with caution.
-There is potential here to exploit the system and get infinite money by editing rewards to a really high number, so grant this permission with caution.
+There is potential here to exploit the system and get infinite money by editing rewards to a really high number since it won't withdraw from your account, so grant this permission with caution.
 It allows the use of the /bounty clearall command which removes all active bounties.
 Operators also have these permissions.

 # Aliases
 /bn is equivalent to /bounty